felixmc/Paprika/README.md

 ### Creating a Json Object

 There are two ways of creating a `Json` object.
-The first is to parse JSON from a string or external source using the `Json` companion object.
+The first is to parse JSON from a string or external source using the `Json.parse()` static method.
 The second way is to pass any value to the `Json` constructor, which will attempt to wrap the value in a JSON structure.
 The following are equivalent:

-    val parsed  = Json("[1, 2, 3]")
+    val parsed  = Json.parse("[1, 2, 3]")
     val wrapped = new Json(List(1, 2, 3))